-Glasgow Clyde College offers a diverse range of courses, both academic and vocational, including:
+Here at Glasgow Clyde, we offer a diverse range of college qualiﬁcations, both academic and vocational, including:

-Skills for Work courses are aimed towards young people in the 14-16 age group.
-Skills for Work qualifications give learners the opportunity to develop knowledge and skills which will help to prepare them for the world of work.
+Skills for Work courses are aimed towards young people aged 14-16.
+Skills for Work qualiﬁcations give you the opportunity to develop knowledge and skills which will help to prepare you for the world of work.

 Skills for Work Courses are different from other vocational provision because they focus on the generic employability skills needed for success in the workplace.
-The courses offer opportunities for learners to acquire these critical generic employability skills through a variety of practical experiences that are linked to a particular vocational area.
+The courses offer opportunities for you to get these critical generic employability skills through a variety of practical experiences that are linked to a particular vocational area.

 Skills for Work courses also help provide young people with good opportunities to develop their self-conﬁdence.
 They aim to provide be a very positive learning experience.
 For many young people, an early chance to work on practical skills that relate directly to the world of work will provide real beneﬁts to their overall educational programme.